Ownership & Roles

 Establish ownership for accounts and never leave them orphans

 Establish clear-cut ownership for all your passwords.
 By default, the one who adds a particular password becomes the owner of that password.
-Unless shared, the owner alone will be able to access the password and no one else will be able to see that password.
+Unless shared with other users, no one else will be able to access or even see that password except the owner.
 Thus, access to the sensitive passwords is effectively controlled.

 In the event of one of the users leaving the organization, you can transfer the secrets owned by that person to some other administrator.
 The provision for transfer of ownership also comes in handy when one administrator adds all the secrets to Zoho Vault and later allots them to other users based on their job profile.

 Acquire secrets when someone leaves on bad terms